SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 This last point --- that energy is well understood to be *the* kingpin commodity that rules them all --- is so well understood it is perhaps taken for granted except during an energy cartel price gouging event!
-But because it is so well understood as the dominant driver of global currency inflation events (where no currency is "safe" unless their governments comprehend MMT${}^\ast$) I think academic economists ignore the role of energy in production and focus excessively on price instead.
-I think this is a big blind spot on mainstream economics.
+But because it is so well understood as the dominant driver of global currency inflation events (when no currency is "safe" unless their governments comprehend MMT${}^\ast$) I think academic economists ignore the role of energy in production and focus excessively on price instead.
+I think this is a big blind spot of mainstream economics.

 ${}^\ast$MMT has perhaps the only proper understanding of how a foreign nation can combat oil monopoly price fixing, which is to let the inflation run until the energy